Practical conservation volunteering activities this spring season 2026

 To gain an insight into our Surrey Heathland Partnership conservation volunteering task days, please visit our Surrey Countryside Partnerships Facebook page.

-During July and September 2025 we have the following conservation volunteering task days on offer that are suitable for new volunteers to consider.
+During April to June we have the following conservation volunteering task days on offer that are suitable for new volunteers to consider.

 Our seasonal tasks are carried out in order to restore and maintain the rare heathland habitat, so the native flora and fauna can thrive and to support and increase biodiversity and to improve access.